fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 Serifs are one of the most distinct aspects of a typeface, and often the first classification of type is between serif and sans-serif type.

+There is a urban legend that serif types are easier to read than sans-serifs.
+The [serif readability myth is debunked](http://asserttrue.blogspot.se/2013/01/the-serif-readability-myth.html).

 The form of serifs are related to the forms of terminals.

 ### Decoration